 Parenting time is about the children

 Many courts across the country are shifting from using the term "visitation" and moving towards the use of "parenting time".
-Parenting time schedules and parenting time calendars have been made the focus because they stress the importance of "time" spent with the child, as opposed to the idea of "visits" which do not infer the same parent child relationship.
+Parenting time has been made the focus because it stresses the importance of "time" spent with the child as opposed to the idea of "visits" which do not infer the same parent-child relationship.
 Parenting time is often set according to a schedule that has been agreed upon through mediation or because of a court order.

 Parenting time modifications

-The use of online collaborative tools like the OurFamilyWizard website can make parenting time modifications a breeze.
-Using the patent pending trade/swap request feature makes these adjustments to parenting time easy to request and even easier to reflect and update the other family members about.
-In addition, if you are in a contentious parenting relationship, you will be able to produce very clear records of what happened in regards to modifications of the parenting time schedules and parenting time calendars.
+The use of online collaborative tools like the OurFamilyWizard® website can make parenting time modifications a breeze.
+Using the patented Trade/Swap request feature, it's easy to make requests for adjustments in parenting time and update the other family members about it.
+In addition, if you are in a contentious co-parenting relationship, you will be able to produce very clear records of what happened in regards to the parenting time modifications.

 Children need consistent parenting time

 Children thrive on consistency.
 Parents need to keep this in mind because the more predictable the parenting time can become, the better it is for the children.
 Children generally react poorly when normal parenting time is not occurring regularly.
 When parenting time is regularly missed, it can send the child a message that they are no longer a priority.
 If parenting time must be missed and make-up time needs to occur, it should occur as soon as possible.
 Parents should also make every effort to be punctual for their parenting time visits.
 It shows respect for the other parent and your child.
 If you are going to be delayed, make sure to keep the other parent or child in the loop.